f-marquez/Katies_last_hurrah/README.md

 ## In Memorium Slideshow Video:
-### There are 2 versions of this video; one has no audio and the other is accompanied by the Gold Girls Theme Music (a client favorite).
+### There are 2 versions of this video; one has no audio and the other is accompanied by the Golden Girls Theme Music (a client favorite).
  The video showcases over a hundred "slides" featuring nearly 200 of the client'snimages.
 The purpose of thise video was to play in the play in the background of the event.

  These files are too large to upload directly onto github; they are available for review on Youtube via the links below.